lokeshdangii/Web-Development/README.md

 # Web-Development

-Welcome to my Web Development Practice repository!
+Welcome to my Web Development repository!
 Here, I have compiled a collection of projects and exercises that showcase my journey in learning and applying various front-end technologies.
 From HTML and CSS to JavaScript and Tailwind CSS, this repository captures my progress and growth as a front-end developer.

 ## Table of Contents